 Fig.~\ref{fig:Fig_3} shows our numerical results for estimating the coupling strength $g$ and the dimerization parameter $\delta$.
-In Fig.~\ref{fig:Fig_3} (a1), we plot the posterior as a function of $g$ when the true value is $g=0.1J$ for different evolution time, where we have assumed a uniform prior $g\in[0,\,0.2J]$ and fixed the dimerization parameter as $\delta=0.2$.
+In Fig.~\ref{fig:Fig_3} (a1), we plot the posterior as a function of $g$ for different evolution times when the true value is $g=0.1J$, where we have assumed a uniform prior $g\in[0,\,0.2J]$ and fixed the dimerization parameter as $\delta=0.2$.
 We see that the Gaussian shapes centered at the true value become narrower by increasing the evolution time, indicating enhancement of the sensing precision.
-On the other hand, since the accumulated relative phase between the two states $\ket{0}$ and $\ket{1}$ has the freedom of modulo $2\pi$, some other Gaussian shapes can appear away from the true value.
-This ambiguity, however, can be solved by comparing measurements with slightly different evolution time.
-Our sensing protocol can indeed achieve the Heisenberg limit as shown in Fig.~\ref{fig:Fig_3} (a2) (see the line corresponding to $W=0$ as explained below), where the average squared relative error $\overline{\Delta g^2}\sim t^{-2}$ except for some peaks.
-We have checked that these peaks result from the dips in the corresponding Fisher information, and can be easily avoided by chosen other evolution time.
-To further show the generality of our sensing protocol, in Fig.~\ref{fig:Fig_3} (a3), we plot $\overline{\Delta g^2}$ over a broad range of $g$ for different evolution time.
-Evidenced by the results, increasing coherence time can significantly enhance the sensing precision across a wide range of $g$, except for those regions around the peaks, which again result from the dips in the corresponding Fisher information as we have checked.
+On the other hand, since the period of Rabi oscillations, some other Gaussian shapes can appear away from the true value.
+This ambiguity, however, can be solved by comparing measurements with slightly different evolution times.
+Our sensing protocol can indeed achieve the Heisenberg limit as shown in Fig.~\ref{fig:Fig_3} (a2), where the average squared relative error $\overline{\Delta g^2}\sim t^{-2}$ except for some peaks.
+We have checked that these peaks result from the dips in the corresponding Fisher information, and can be easily avoided by choosing other evolution times.
+To further show the generality of our sensing protocol, in Fig.~\ref{fig:Fig_3} (a3), we plot $\overline{\Delta g^2}$ over a broad range of $g$ for different evolution times.
+As evidenced by the results, increasing coherence time can significantly enhance the sensing precision across a wide range of $g$, except for those regions around the peaks, which again result from the dips in the corresponding Fisher information as we have checked.
 Similar results can be found in Fig.~\ref{fig:Fig_3} (b1-b3) for estimating the dimerization parameter $\delta$, where we have fixed the coupling strength as $g=0.1J$.